Taylor Swift–Kanye West feud: 2021–present: "Carnival", "Thank You Aimee", and "Lifestyle"

 On April 19, 2024, Swift released her album The Tortured Poets Department: The Anthology, which featured the song "Thank You Aimee", largely believed to be a diss track about Kim Kardashian.
 The song was stylized as "thanK you aIMee" on the album's tracklist, with the capitalization of the letters spelling out "KIM".
 The song contains the lyrics "And in your mind, you never beat my spirit black and blue/ I don't think you've changed much/ And so I changed your name, and any real defining clues/ And one day, your kid comes home singin'/ A song that only us two is gonna know is about you."
 The lyrics are believed to reference a TikTok video posted by Kardashian's and West's daughter, North West, in which Kardashian and her daughter dance to Swift's 2014 song "Shake It Off".
 On August 19, 2024, Swift released a live recording of a mashup of "Mean" and "Thank You Aimee" from the Eras Tour.
-The track was stylized, "thank You aimEe (Mean – Live from London)", with the capitalized letters spelling "YE"; West changed his legal name to "Ye" 2021.
+The track was stylized, "thank You aimEe (Mean – Live from London)", with the capitalized letters spelling "YE," West's legal name since 2021.
 After the song's release, People reported that Kardashian was over the feud and wanted Swift to move on.

 Some also believe the song "Cassandra" from The Anthology is about Kardashian due to its references to snakes and lying.
 The lyrics of "Cassandra" state, "So, they killed Cassandra first 'cause she feared the worst/ And tried to tell the town/ So, they filled my cell with snakes, I regret to say/ Do you believe me now?"

 On August 3, 2024, West and Ty Dolla Sign released the album Vultures 2, again under the collaborative artist name ¥$.
 One song, "Lifestyle", features a verse from Lil Wayne, in which he name-checks Swift and her boyfriend, Travis Kelce, stating, "I twist my Taylor spliffs tight at the end like Travis Kelce."
 In February 2025, West made Swift the sole person he followed on Instagram.
 In April 2025, in a series of subsequently deleted tweets, West claimed that Harry Styles and Justin Bieber "fucked Taylor swift from both sides" and stated "IM MAD I HAVENT FUCKED TAYLOR SWIFT...
 YET."